Case: I want to copying files without booting Windows

 There are many ways available in this situation.
 Finding the simplest one could save your time and effort.
 Here I'll introduce two ways in detail.

 Way 1.
 Easiest way to copy any data on hard disk without Windows

-In fact, there are many ways available in this situation.
-However, finding the simplest one could save your time and effort.
-With the help of AOMEI Backupper Standard, all you need is a USB flash drive which is used as the bootable media.
+AOMEI Backupper Standard, the best free backup software for Windows 11/10/8/7, comes to help.
+With it, all you need is a USB flash drive which is used as the bootable media.
 Then, you can copy files to another place like external storage, NAS or network share in Windows Pre-install Environment (WinPE).

 In short, it will copy files in two parts.
-The first is creating bootable USB drive and the second one is to copy files with the bootable media.
+The first one is creating a bootable USB drive and the second one is copying files with the bootable media.
 Let’s take a closer look.

 1. Connect a USB flash drive (or CD/DVD disc) to the computer, better greater than 14GB.
 Run AOMEI Backupper and go "Tools" > "Create Bootable Media".

 2. It is suggested to choose the option “Windows PE - Create bootable disc based on Windows PE” and click Next.